codecombat/codecombat/app/assets/markdown/gd2.md

 *   Character behavior changes
 *   Events happen

-### Review
+### Preview

-Concepts which can be reviewed to help students prepare for these levels:
+Tell students that this set of levels explores:

+* Using the game.time property to create spawn timers.
+* Using the game.randomInteger method to spawn an enemy at a random location.
+* Using the "defeat" event so enemies drop loot.

+Before beginning, students should be familiar with the following concepts:

 *   Arithmetic (CS2)

 ### Levels

-Students should play the next three levels:
+Students should play the next five levels:

 *   Adventure Time
+*   Teatime
 *   Random Riposte
 *   Agony of Defeat
+*   Lernaean Hybrid

-### Discussion
+### Closing Discussion

 **Why must the time-checking loop in Adventure Time happen at the end of the code?**

+Sample Response:

-Because it’s an infinite loop so any code underneath will never be executed.
+*   Because it’s an infinite loop so any code underneath will never be executed.

 **Aside from location, what else in the game can be set randomly, given a random integer?**

-Examples:
+Sample Responses:

 *   Time: such as in conjunction with Adventure time, spawn enemies at random intervals
 *   Type: if a random number between 1 and 2 is lower than 1, spawn a friend, otherwise an enemy